AOSC-Archive/os-install/etc/desktop-readme.md

 ==========================

-Welcome to AOSC OS Live CD.
+Welcome to OS-Install utility.

-You may run `os-install download` to choose an installation variant.

-You may run `os-install install` to start installing.
+You may run `os-install` to start installing.